in

 Low pile rugs are easy to clean, are durable, and can withstand heavy traffic.
 Their styles are usually dense in texture, short, and tight.
 A perfect example would be flat weave rugs.

-High pile rugs are opposite of the low pile rugs.
+High pile rugs are opposite of low pile.
 They are difficult to clean, but they offer a plush style.
 They can instantly make the bedroom feel cozy and warm.
 They have loose and tall loops.
 A perfect example would be shag rugs.
-It’s perfect for layered rug styles.
+It’s perfect for layered floor covering styles.

 It’s important to learn how to care for your area rug so you can use it for a long time.
 Let’s be honest, rugs aren’t cheap, so learning these care tips and maintenance can be very handy!

-Our top care tip is to place a rug pad underneath your rug.
-We mentioned placing a rug pad under the symmetrical split layout.
-An alternative is by using a double-sided carpet tape to keep the rug from moving or shifting.
+Our top care tip is to place a pad underneath your rug.
+We mentioned placing a pad under the symmetrical split layout.
+An alternative is to use a double-sided carpet tape to keep the carpet from moving or shifting.

 To make your rug look always new, you can remove the indentations with an ice cube treatment.
 Yes, let the ice cube melt on the indentation, then fluff up the fibers with your fingers.
 Pretty simple, right?

-Bedroom rug placement can be confusing and quite complicated, but we hope this guide will help you get started on creating a cozy and serene bedroom space!
-Don’t forget the bed size and style of your bedroom when shopping for an area rug!
+Bedroom floor covering placement can be confusing and quite complicated, but we hope this guide will help you get started on creating a cozy and serene bedroom space!
+Don’t forget your bedroom’s bed size and style when shopping for area rugs!

 The area rug’s color should fit with the decor and style!
-Consider the lighting of the space too!
-Good luck on furnishing your bedroom!
+Consider the lighting of the space, too!
+Good luck with furnishing your bedroom!

 For more related designs see our gallery of bedroom layout ideas here.